ericsink/SQLitePCL.raw/README.md

 and some basic support for LINQ.

 SQLitePCL.raw wants to replace the bottom half of sqlite-net so that it can become a PCL.

-This repo contains a copy of the sqlite-net code which has been modified to build against this PCL.
-This wants to become a proper fork and pull request.
-The changes
-were minimal, as sqlite-net already contains ifdefs to build against several different lower layers, and SQLitePCL.raw presents an API which is nearly identical to USE\_WP8\_NATIVE\_SQLITE.
+In fact, that has happened.
+Frank Krueger has released a NuGet package (sqlite-net-pcl) which is SQLite-net with SQLitePCL.raw underneath.

 ## How does this compare to the SQLite stuff in MvvmCross?